Gravity Hits Stocks

 Thin Leadership:

-Leadership: Huge gains from these market leaders: Facebook, (NASDAQ:FB) Google (NASDAQ:GOOG) (NASDAQ:GOOGL), Amazon, (NASDAQ:AMZN), Netflix (NASDAQ:NFLX).
+Leadership: Huge gains from these market leaders: Facebook (NASDAQ:FB), Google (NASDAQ:GOOG) (NASDAQ:GOOGL), Amazon (NASDAQ:AMZN), Netflix (NASDAQ:NFLX).
 The last month we've seen some incredible gains.

 Bullish media: Tales of wealth created by Amazon were ubiquitous this week.
 Getting wealthy is simple: find the next Amazon and never sell it.